CharacterBuilding/BattleNetOnKubuntu/README.md

+## GitHub Project
+If you arrived here through GitHub Pages, be sure to checkout the actual [GitHub Project](https://github.com/CharacterBuilding/BattleNetOnKubuntu) for any associated files, updates, questions, etc.

 ## Getting BattleNet Running on Kubuntu
 With a shiny new laptop running `Kubuntu 22.04`, I wanted to be able to occasionally play some Hearthstone on it.
 I was able to find some good